rajnirvanalabs/electroneumwp/README.md

 * Start the Wallet RPC and leave it running in the background.
 This can be accomplished by running `electroneum-wallet-rpc --wallet-file /path/to/wallet/file --password walletPassword --rpc-bind-port 26969 --disable-rpc-login` where "/path/to/wallet/file" is the wallet file for your electroneum wallet.
 If you wish to use a remote node you can add the `--daemon-address` flag followed by the address of the node. `--daemon-address etn.mymininghub.com:443` for example.

+`Note: You must run your JSON RPC on the host server of WooCommerce against your wallet`

 ## Step 4: Setup Electroneum Gateway in WooCommerce

 * Navigate to the "settings" panel in the WooCommerce widget in the WordPress admin panel.